Jurisprudence, Law and Justice Studies

 Keelah Williams

-Assistant Professor of Psychology; Director Jurisprudence, Law and Justice Studies
+Associate Professor of Psychology; Director Jurisprudence, Law and Justice Studies

 law, stereotyping and prejudice, and evolutionary psychology

-public administration, public ethics, and law and society
+Public administration, public ethics, and law and society

 Doran Larson